-The annual bonus program adopted by the NECC for fiscal 2016 included four performance metrics:
+The annual bonus program adopted by the NECC for fiscal 2017 included four performance metrics:

 - Adjusted Free Cash Flow (25%).
 Free Cash Flow measures the cash generated by our business.
 We believe that our investors highly value our ability to generate free cash flow.
 As a result, maximizing free cash flow is our top financial objective and this metric encourages delivery on sales goals and cost targets as well as prudent management of capital expenditures and working capital. - Adjusted Net Sales (25%).
 Net Sales measures revenue and encourages development of consumer-relevant innovations and in-store execution to drive product sales. - Adjusted Selling, General & Administrative Expense as a percentage of Net Sales (SG&A % Sales) (25%).
-The SG&A % Sales metric measures the overhead costs that we incur as a percentage of sales and encourages tight cost controls, both through our zerobased budgeting efforts and a variable cost structure. - Adjusted Operating Profit (25%).
-Operating profit measures underlying business profit and encourages selling products, generating strong gross margins and maintaining tight cost controls.
+The SG&A % Sales metric measures the overhead costs that we incur as a percentage of sales and encourages tight cost controls, both through our zero-based budgeting efforts and variable cost structure.

+Adjusted Operating Profit (25%).
+Operating profit measures underlying business profit and encourages selling products, generating strong gross margins, and maintaining tight cost controls.

-The long-term equity incentive awards granted in November 2015 by the NECC included two performance metrics:
+The long-term equity incentive awards granted in November 2016 by the NECC included two performance metrics:

 - Cumulative Adjusted Earnings per Share (50%).
 Adjusted Earnings per Share measures our adjusted earnings divided by the number of diluted shares outstanding.
 This metric aligns management with shareholders through a shared focus on the earnings that accrue to an investor in our common stock. - Cumulative Free Cash Flow as a percentage of Adjusted Net Sales (FCF % Sales) (50%).
 The FCF % Sales metric measures the cash we generate as a percentage of adjusted sales.
 Given the importance that our investors place on free cash flow generation, we included a Free Cash Flow metric in both our annual bonus program and long-term incentive plan.
-The Free Cash Flow metric in the annual bonus program measures absolute free cash flow delivered by our business, and FCF % Sales in our long-term equity incentive program measures free cash flow relative to net sales and encourages a sustained focus on maximizing cash flow over the long term.
+The Free Cash Flow metric in the annual bonus program measures absolute free cash flow delivered by our business, and FCF % Sales in our long-term equity incentive program measures free cash flow relative to net sales, encouraging a sustained focus on maximizing cash flow over the long term.

-The NECC develops targets for the annual bonus program and the long-term equity incentive awards to align executive compensation with the achievement of Energizer's strategic goals as well as the short- and long-term financial objectives that we have communicated to our shareholders.
+The NECC adopted performance metrics that use non-GAAP financial measures, which exclude certain items that the NECC believes are not reflective of the Company's on-going operating performance, such as costs related to spin restructuring activities, acquisition and integration costs, and gain on sale of real estate.
+The NECC believes these performance metrics more accurately reflect Energizer's underlying financial and operating results.
+The NECC develops targets for each performance metric included in the annual bonus program and the long-term equity incentive awards to align executive compensation with the achievement of Energizer's strategic goals as well as the shortand long-term financial objectives that we have communicated to our shareholders.